privatenumber/minification-benchmarks/README.md

 | 13. [babel-minify](packages/minifiers/minifiers/babel-minify.ts) <sub title="Failed: Failed to find JSON start:<br>[baseline-browser-mapping] The data in this module is over two months old.
 To ensure accurate Baseline data, please update: `npm i baseline-browser-mapping@latest -D`">❌ Failed to find </sub> | ❌ | ❌&nbsp; | - |
 </div>

-@swc/core again sweeps smallest minzipped output (42,714 bytes) and best balance, with uglify-js slightly smaller raw (113,796 bytes) but 126x slower than the fastest. @tdewolff/minify leads on speed at about 15 ms, and oxc-minify is close behind at 43,245 minzipped bytes. babel-minify failed at an unrecorded stage with the baseline-browser-mapping error.
+@swc/core again paired the smallest minzipped output (42,714 bytes, 52% gzip reduction) with a strong 3.9x speed ratio, earning the best overall balance designation, while @tdewolff/minify was the fastest at about 14.7 ms and uglify-js produced the smallest raw minified size (113,796 bytes) at roughly 1.9 seconds — 125.9x the fastest run. oxc-minify stayed within 1.1x of top speed with essentially matching compression, whereas the token-only tools (@cminify and tedivm/jshrink) lagged badly at 36–37% gzip reduction despite competitive runtimes. babel-minify failed at an unrecorded stage with only a baseline-browser-mapping staleness notice in its error output.

 ----